Schedule C

 Why It Matters for Your Business

-Schedule C determines your business profit, which is subject to both income tax and self-employment tax, making accurate expense tracking essential.
+Schedule C determines your business profit, which is subject to BOTH income tax and self-employment tax, making accurate expense tracking the single highest-leverage tax move a sole proprietor can make.

 Practical Tips